Dustyroom/flat-kit-doc/_docs/demo-scenes.md

 cases.
 Consider viewing them as starting points or macro-preset objects for your own project.

 # Valley
-*Valley*, scenes are environmental.
+*Valley*, scene is environmental.
 There we tried to show the work of both fog systems of Flat Kit.
 Also it is one of the perspectives of displaying the shaders — how these would look in a large scene.

-Valley uses Terrain shader and transparent textures inside a Stylized Surface Cutout shader.
-Valley demo scene is also an example of obvious, rather than subtle, use of *Fog* Image Effect.
-Once the scene is loaded, you can scan through the *Fog* Image Effect presets to find which one you like more.
-There is a Presets chapter later in this manual with explanation of how to use them.
+This scene uses [Terrain shader](/terrain/) and cut out transparent textures inside the [Stylized Surface shader](/stylized-surface/).

+*Valley* demo scene is also an example of the obvious, rather than subtle, use of [Fog Image Effect](/fog/).
+Once the scene is loaded, you can scan through the *Fog image effect* presets to find which one you like more.
+There is a [Presets](/presets/) chapter in this manual with explanation of how to use them.

-In a *Valley* scene, please note that although the ground is made with Unity native terrain, the trees on it are populated manually, not using the terrain system.
+In the *Valley* scene, please note that although the ground is made with Unity native terrain, the trees on it are populated manually, not using the terrain system.
 {: .notice--info}